Lebanese Civil War: Day of the Long Knives

-Zahleh campaign
+Battle of Zahleh

 The first six months of 1981 brought Lebanon some of the worst violence since 1976.
-In the South, there was an increase in clashes between the Antoine Haddad’s rebel militia and UNIFIL.
+In the South, there was an increase in clashes between Haddad's rebel militia and UNIFIL.
 This followed an agreement reached in Damascus between Lebanese President Élias Sarkis and United Nations officials on the deployment of Lebanese army soldiers into areas where UNIFIL forces where stationed.
 The agreement, which was reached in early March, was rejected by Haddad.
-On 16 March three Nigerian soldiers serving with UNIFIL were killed by artillery fire from Haddad’s forces.
+On 16 March three Nigerian soldiers serving with UNIFIL were killed by artillery fire from Haddad's forces.

 Another factor was political activity in Israel ahead of elections in June which Prime Minister Menachem Begin and his Likud party were expected to lose.
-Begin publicly acknowledged that Israel had an alliance with Bashir Gemayel’s Phalange militia and would intervene if the Syrian Army attacked them.
+Begin publicly acknowledged that Israel had an alliance with Bashir Gemayel's Phalange militia and would intervene if the Syrian Army attacked them.
 Defence Minister Rafael Eitan visited Jounieh on several occasions.
 In South Lebanon there were regular airstrikes around Nabatieh and Beaufort Castle.
 On the night of 9 April IDF commandos raided five different PLO positions in the South.

 In Beirut sniper fire across the Green Line between East and West Beirut increased, climaxing in April with lengthy artillery exchanges.
 The main combatants were elements of the Lebanese Army and the Syrian ADF.

 Across the mountains in Zahleh, the Christian town on the Western edge of the Beqaa Valley, the Phalangist militia had become dominant and were reinforcing outposts with artillery as well as opening a new road to the coast and their heartland.
 In early April clashes escalated around the town and the Syrian Army imposed a siege.
 There were also outbreaks of fighting in neighbouring Baalbek.